QubesOS/qubes-doc/installing/upgrade/upgrade-to-r4.0.md

 1. Shutdown R3.2 and boot the R4.0 installer.

 2. Follow the installation prompts, except when you get to the drive selection screen choose **I want to make additional space available**.
-Put a checkmark on the top of the list to select all partitions. **THIS WILL ERASE THE ENTIRE DRIVE**, so only do this if Qubes is the only OS installed on your computer.
+Put a check-mark on the top of the list to select all partitions. **THIS WILL ERASE THE ENTIRE DRIVE**, so only do this if Qubes is the only OS installed on your computer.
 If you did not test restoring a VM in the previous section, cancel the install, go back and do that now.

 3. Complete the R4.0 installation.
 Consult the same resources if you run into trouble.